robzed/LuaZ80/README.md

 I'm creating a more up to date status in docs/status.md but in summary:

 - Quite a few op-codes.
-(All single byte, see z80_regression_test.lua)
+(All single byte, all CBxx 2 byte, and more ... see z80_regression_test.lua)
 - A basic debugger/monitor (similar to the old HiSoft DevPac Monitor in some ways)
 - The disassembler (but there might be bugs or gaps)
 - The parts of a crude assembler that can be used to assemble Z80 mnemonics from Lua.